rant-lang/reference/src/standard-library/collections.md

 #### Errors

-Causes a runtime error if the index is out of range or the `list` is not a list.
+Causes a runtime error if `collection` is a list and the `pos` is out of range.

 ### [clear: collection]